Radicular Back Pain Doctors

 Treatment overview and more!

-Radicular Back Pain Services
+Treatment For Radicular Back Pain

 Back pain can be classified in many different ways.
 Radicular back pain occurs when pain radiates from an inflamed or pinched nerve root in your spin.
 The nerve roots are branched off the spinal cord and pass messages to the rest of the body.
 These spinal nerves signal pain messages to each other, making you experience pain symptoms.